-Nothing is by chance in God’s redemptive plan.
-It was not an accident that Jesus is described in Scripture as the Bridegroom and the Church as His Bride.
-These are not just poetic pictures.
+It was not an accident that Jesus is referred to in Scripture as the Bridegroom and the Church as His Bride.
+The Bible did not merely paint poetic word pictures for the reader.
 In His Word, God has told us that Christ and the relationship to His people would be symbolized by the Jewish wedding.
-The similarities to the marriage traditions of Jesus’ day to His plan for the Church are breathtakingly similar:
+The similarities to the Galilean marriage traditions of Jesus’ day to His plan for the Church are breathtakingly similar:

 - The groom’s father sent his son to the bride’s house to pay her dowry and arrange the betrothal.